 Clydesdale Oracle has been realised in two parts so far.
 Clydesdale Oracle human participants met horses Malcom and Windsor in the close by field of SSW in Lumsden.
 Mari Keski-Korsu lead the people to animal telepathy.
 The findings where then discussed together with the human group.

 Earlier, the horses were asked questions by a Finnish animal communicator Maiccu Kostiainen.
-These questions dealt with the meaning of work; what does work mean, what is important work, what is a good means of exchange or what is sustainable economic system, how the work should be valued etc. The horses answers was made into an audio broadcast.
+These questions dealt with the meaning of work; what does work mean, what is important work, what is a good means of exchange or what is sustainable economic system, how the work should be valued etc. The horses answers were transformed into an installation The Oracles (2016).

 Alpaca Oracle and Clydesdale Oracle are are supported and realised in collaboration with Frontiers in Retreat -program.